Fact Sheet: Carbon Dioxide Capture and Storage Project

 CO2 Source: The Scotford steam methane reformer units, which produces hydrogen for upgrading bitumen (capture using amine technology)

-Storage: 65 km onshore pipeline to onshore Radway field, near the county of Thornhild.
+Storage: 64 km onshore pipeline to onshore Radway field, near the county of Thornhild.
 This is a saline aquifer at a depth of 2km (Cambrian Basal Sands) and possible EOR

 Total cost of the project is estimated at $1.35 billion.
 Canada and Alberta governments are to invest C$865 Million (October 2009).
 The project was also awarded C$120 million from the Clean Energy Fund (a fund established by the Canadian Government to demonstrate CCS technology).
 The Alberta Government has offered to provide $745 million to the project.